maxieds/HomeBrewLiveStreamer/README.md

 This freeware application is available for Android phones on the Google Play Store [here](https://play.google.com/store/apps/details?id=com.maxieds.codenamepumpkinsconcert).
 Please see our [Privacy Policy](https://github.com/maxieds/HomeBrewLiveStreamer/wiki/PrivacyPolicy) (required per Google Play Store listing) for information on how the application manages its usage of sensitive Android permissions.
 Signed APK binaries of the application that can be installed on user Android devices are also incrementally available on the [releases page](https://github.com/maxieds/HomeBrewLiveStreamer/releases/latest) of this repository.
+More complete documentation for the features of this application are found linked on the main wiki page [here](https://github.com/maxieds/HomeBrewLiveStreamer/wiki).

 ## Features list